Will AB5 Turn All Gig Workers Into Employees?

 - by Valensi Rose, PLC

-As the end of the year approaches, it is a good time to think about moves that will help lower your tax bill for this year and possibly the next.
+With the end of the year approaching, this is a good time to think about planning moves that will help lower your tax bill for this year and possibly 2020 as well.

 - by Valensi Rose, PLC

-As the end of the year approaches, it is a good time to think of planning moves that will help lower your tax bill for this year and possibly the next.
+As we approach the end of the year, this is a good time to think about steps you may be able to take that will lower your tax bill for this year, and possibly for 2020 as well.

-2018 Year-End Tax-Planning Moves for Businesses and Business Owners
+2019 Year-End Tax-Planning Moves for Businesses & Business Owners

 - by Valensi Rose, PLC